dipendrapant/HL7_Adolescent_MH/README.md

 Adolescent Mental Health Monitoring Web App

 **Objective:**
 To develop a web application that allows healthcare providers in Norway to track and manage adolescent mental health data using HL7 standards for secure and standardized communication.
+Implementation is based on the HL7 v2.x standards, which use a specific message structure and encoding (like MSH, PID segments)

 **Project Structure**